Your Guide to Obtaining a Permit to Carry in Minnesota

 Tips for a Smooth Application Process

-• Choose a reputable training provider: Victory Arms, LLC is known for quality firearm education in Minnesota - and I go over what expectations are for the application packet.
+Choose a reputable training provider: Victory Arms, LLC is known for quality firearm education in Minnesota.
+They go over what expectations are for the application packet.

-• Be patient but proactive: Typical turnaround time is about two weeks.
-Just because you haven't seen it yet doesn't mean you have been denied - they have to issue you a letter formally stating why they can't give it to you.
-Take this time to do some research beyond what was taught in the class and think about how to best practice a lot of the material provided.
+Be patient but proactive: Typical turnaround time is about two weeks.
+Just because you haven't seen it yet doesn't mean you have been denied.
+They have to issue you a letter formally stating why they can't give it to you.
+Use this time to research beyond what was taught in the class and think about how to best practice a lot of the material provided.

 Why Choose Victory Arms LLC for Firearm Education?

-While the Permit to Carry course is very information-heavy (and isn't considered a "shooting course") should you choose to engage with further education I work with you to tailor your learning to your needs and expectations.
+While the Permit to Carry course is very information-heavy (and isn't considered a "shooting course"), should you choose to engage with further education, Victory Arms works with you to tailor your learning to your needs and expectations.

 Here’s a little insider secret: not all firearm training is created equal.

-Traditional methods often focus on rote memorization and repetitive drills to try and brute force motor skills, but brain-based learning taps into how your brain naturally learns and retains information.
+Traditional methods often focus on rote memorization and repetitive drills to try and brute force motor skills.
+However, brain-based learning taps into how your brain naturally learns and retains information.

-Victory Arms offers education that emphasize this approach; making it easier to absorb critical information and recall it under pressure, as well as changing how your brain builds up neural pathways when practicing with your preferred carry handgun.
+Victory Arms offers education that emphasizes this approach, making it easier to absorb critical information and recall it under pressure.
+It also changes how your brain builds up neural pathways when practicing with your preferred carry handgun.

 If you want to try something different and more effective, Victory Arms has a solution.